apache/spark/docs/structured-streaming-kafka-integration.md

   <td>The start point when a query is started, either "earliest" which is from the earliest offsets,
   "latest" which is just from the latest offsets, or a json string specifying a starting offset for each TopicPartition.
 In the json, -2 as an offset can be used to refer to earliest, -1 to latest.
-  Note: For Batch queries, latest (either implicitly or by using -1 in json) is not allowed.
+  Note: For batch queries, latest (either implicitly or by using -1 in json) is not allowed.
-  For Streaming queries, this only applies when a new query is started, and that resuming will always pick up from where the query left off.
+  For streaming queries, this only applies when a new query is started, and that resuming will always pick up from where the query left off.
 Newly discovered partitions during a query will start at earliest.</td>
 </tr>